Configure

 Choose a MySQL Capsule

 Your WordPress Capsule needs to connect to a MySQL Data Capsule.
-Click "Edit" in the "Wordpress Config" section to select a MySQL Capsules from your Space.
+Click Edit in the WordPress Config section to select a MySQL Capsule from your Space.

 Edit the Database Name